ethereumclassic/ECIPs/ECLIPs/ECLIP-2.md

 # Specification

 ### What is OpenRPC?
 The [OpenRPC](https://github.com/open-rpc/spec) Specification defines a standard, programming language-agnostic interface description for [JSON-RPC 2.0](https://www.jsonrpc.org/specification) APIs, which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
-When properly defined via OpenRPC, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
+When properly defined via OpenRPC, a consumer can understand and interact with the remote service with a minimal amount of implementation logic, and share these logic patterns across use cases.
 Similar to what interface descriptions have done for lower-level programming, the OpenRPC Specification removes guesswork in calling a service.

 # Rationale
 ### Why would we do this?